Best Arena Shooter Games 2025

 Where Quake Champions sets itself apart is its diverse roster featuring assorted “Champions,” with distinctive attributes and abilities for you to master.

-This is all while combining the gloomy mythos of the original Quake with the skill-based competition of Quake III Arena in one contemporary arena shooter package.
+This is all while combining the bleak mythos of the original Quake with the skill-based competition of Quake III Arena in one modern arena shooter package.

 Switching gears for a sec, Brotato is a top-down arena shooter with hand-drawn visuals and roguelite elements that see you making steady progress.

-If it wasn’t obvious enough already, you play as a murderous potato caught in a never-ending battle with alien invaders.
+If it wasn’t apparent enough already, you play as a homicidal potato caught in a never-ending battle with alien invaders.

 Such a dangerous threat calls for drastic measures, including the ability to wield up to six weapons during intense battles.